aquasecurity/tracee/common/README.md

 ## Design Principles

 ### Self-Contained
-The common module should be completely self-contained and not depend on any external, non-standard packages.
-It should only import from Go's standard library.
+The common module should be self-contained and not depend on other Tracee modules or packages.
+External dependencies are limited to well-established, minimal libraries that provide essential functionality.

 ### No Business Logic
 This module **must not** contain any business logic specific to Tracee's core functionality.
 It should only provide generic utilities and types that could potentially be useful in other contexts.

 ### Minimal Dependencies
-- Only Go standard library packages are allowed as dependencies
+- Primarily uses Go standard library packages
+- External dependencies are limited to well-established, minimal libraries (e.g., optimized hashing, LRU caches, structured logging, system interfaces)
 - No dependencies on other Tracee modules or packages

 ## Usage